 The Most Common Cause of Children’s Heel Pain is a growth plate injury

 We know you want your children to be healthy and happy.
-Of course, child heel pain can keep both of those from happening.
+Of course, children’s heel pain can keep both of those from happening.

 Fortunately, we have some good news:

-And, even better, most cases do NOT require surgery!
+And, even better, it does NOT require surgery!

 Feel free to keep reading to learn more about this problem and the conservative treatment options we offer.
 Or, if you’re ready to schedule an appointment for your son or daughter now, please call our office at (317) 545-0505 or contact us online.

 The same mechanics that produce heel pain in adults is also found in adolescents.
 The difference is that kids have an active bone growth center (apophysis) in the back of the heel (calcaneus) which can get irritated.

 In an adult, damage will occur in the soft tissue (the plantar fascia).
 In a growing kid, the same mechanics damage this growth plate.
 A child’s heel pain will be more generalized around the back and sides of the heel.
 An adult’s heel pain will be isolated on the bottom and slightly more towards the inside.

 The growth center can be compared to a peanut and butter and jelly sandwich.
 When you squeeze the bread, the PB&J become compressed and push out the side of the sandwich.
 This is what happens to the growth plate when the Achilles tendon is tight and the foot rolls in.
 Pronation (excessive rolling of the foot inward while walking) will tighten the plantar fascia and the growth plate gets the same treatment as the PB&J.

 An X-ray will show growth plate damage as irregular margins at the back of the calcaneus.
 It may even look like a mouse has been chewing on the bone.
 This can easily be misdiagnosed as a fractures by someone not familiar with this problem.